dinazeng/cmpt135final/README.txt

 -when user is adding a new entry, entering "exit" at anytime will stop the program -> if anything is called exit this will become a bug

+-terminal must be at least 100 characters wide and 15 lines long

-limit of 100 characters per manga name and 10 charaters per year
+-limit of 100 characters per manga name and 10 charaters per year

 Known Bugs